 The report highlights a number of chemicals that can interfere with children’s hormones, cause problems with development and lead to obesity, and calls on the urgent need to reform the food additive regulatory process.

-You’ll never guess which kids’ DIY trend may actually be toxic In the United States, there are more than 10,000 food additives that are used in preserving, packaging or modifying the taste, texture or appearance of foods, and many of them came into use before a rigorous testing process was in place, or they fall into a category of ingredients that are “Generally Recognized as Safe,” which means they don’t actually need to be assessed by the FDA.
+In the United States, there are more than 10,000 food additives that are used in preserving, packaging or modifying the taste, texture or appearance of foods, and many of them came into use before a rigorous testing process was in place, or they fall into a category of ingredients that are “Generally Recognized as Safe,” which means they don’t actually need to be assessed by the FDA.
 In fact, in a recent review of almost 4,000 food additives, a whopping 64 percent had no research demonstrating that they were safe to eat.
 Many additives that are present in foods can’t even be found on the ingredients label because they’re part of the packaging—they just slowly seep into the food.
 Some of these chemicals pose a risk to kids, moreso than adults, because their bodily systems responsible for filtering out harmful compounds are still developing and they’re undergoing growth processes that could easily be disrupted.

 “We need more research to better understand how food additives affect human health,” says Jennifer Lowry, chairperson of the American Academy of Pediatrics Council on Environmental Health.
 “Retesting is most important for the chemicals with increasing evidence of risks, but also those with safety data based on outdated testing methods or animal studies.”